 - model-based design reduces iterations and speeds path from concept -> bench prototype -> fielded system

-- participating as an outside expert for design review, expert witness or pre-money planning and prototyping (whether research grants or startups)
+- serves as outside expert for design review, expert witness or pre-money planning and prototyping (whether research grants or startups)

 PhD in Electrical Engineering

 advised by Joshua Semeter with the Boston University Center for Space Physics, where Michael developed novel ionospheric remote sensing system techniques via optical tomography, radar, and radio instruments.
 The kickoff to Michael’s PhD research was an AFOSR-funded study on multiscale (temporal and spatial) features in the aurora.
 The lessons learned from this system built confidence in the field deployment of a two-camera auroral tomography system to the Poker Flat Research Range near Fairbanks, Alaska.
 The next generation three-station system with ancillary receivers is nearing deployment, built by the Boston University Science Instrumentation Facility team including Glenn Thayer and Heitor Mourato.

 Master of Science in Electrical Engineering

 from Boston University in the Space Physics: Remote Sensing & Instrumentation Track.

 Bachelor of Science in Electrical Engineering (High Honors)

 - developed harmonic radar and antennas half the size and 85% less cost v.
 US Patent # 7,145,453